RL8/music-besties-vuepress-docs/docs/next-state/components.md

 - **App.vue**: The root component that manages routing and global state
 - **DashboardView.vue**: Main entry point displaying the Era Cards grid
 - **EditRankingsView.vue**: Interface for selecting and ranking items
-- **SidebarPanel.vue**: Context-sensitive panel for viewing rankings, managing reviews, and tracking history
+- **SidebarPanel.vue**: Context-sensitive panel with three-layer navigation for personal journal content, community interactions, and bestie matching
 - **NavigationSystem.vue**: Global navigation system accessible from all views
 - **BestieMatchingView.vue**: New in v1.1 - Interface for finding users with similar music taste
 - **OnboardingView.vue**: New in v1.1 - Introduction flow for new users